NiHikKi/NiHikKi/README.md

 - 👋 Hi, I’m @NiHikKi, developer from KZ
-- 👀 I’m interested in development with PHP and Rust
+- 👀 I’m interested in development with PHP, Go and Rust
 - 🌱 I’m currently learning Rust